 • Unexpected medical bills

 These kakeibo categories can help you get a clearer understanding of where your money is going.
 This can, in turn, make it easier to adjust spending habits and meet savings goals.
-While it can feel a bit tedious to write down every single purchase, doing so will help make spending become much more mindful.
+While it can feel a bit tedious to write down every single purchase, doing so can help make spending become much more mindful.

 How Kakeibo Is Different From Other Budgeting Methods